aragon/aragon-wiki/docs/dev/AragonOS.md

 This call is mostly identical to `grantPermission`, with the exception that it allows the creation of a new permission from scratch if it doesn’t yet exist.

 The `createPermission` action needs to be protected by the ACL with a role.
 It is an important function that could be used in malicious ways.
-When the Kernel is instantiated, it will also create the permission for an address to create new permissions.
+When the Kernel is initialized, it creates the permission for an address to create new permissions.

 If the ACL is checked for a permission that hasn’t been created yet, the ACL won’t allow the action to be performed by default.